makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

   * Knowing how strong the role of context is in these stimuli allows us to\
     draw conclusions about the role of other influencing factors and their domi
 * Regarding encoding, our findings suggest that\
-  the UID hypothesis does not hold for the translations given by the\
-  respondents in the three stimulus sentences:\
+  the UID hypothesis does not hold for the translations given by the respondents in the three stimulus sentences:\
   they did not avoid peaks and troughs in surprisal
   * nL, the UID hypothesis refers to communicative situations, which was\
     not the case in our experimental design
   * for most stimuli with a high surprisal score of 6 hartley or more, respondents showed a tendency to provide translations that would have a lower surprisal score.
 As stated in the introduction, this contribution
-  * not claim to provide statistically sufficient data on the understanding of PL stimuli sentences by Czech readers
+  * no claim to provide statistically sufficient data on the understanding of PL stimuli sentences by Czech readers
     * just discussion of certain phenomena influencing intercomprehension in certain stimuli and it is an attempt to use LMs in order to describe the